UladzimirKulakou/CurrencyConverterUI/README.md

 # CurrencyConverterUI

 ● It is simple application created with SwiftUI
-● Dark Mode realised
+● Dark Mode
 ● Landscape mode realised